Quilmer/Team-Angola-First-Global-Challenge-Robot-Source-Code-/README.md

-# 🤖 HojeLB TeleOp — FTC Robot Control Code
+# 🤖 HojeLB3 TeleOp — Team Angola FGC 2025 Robot Control Code

-This repository contains the **TeleOp control program** for the **Eco Equilibrium 2025** robot, developed for the **FIRST Tech Challenge (FTC)** using the **REV Robotics Control Hub**.
+This repository contains the **TeleOp control program** for the **Team Angola FGC 2025** robot, developed for the **FIRST Global Challenge (FGC)** using the **REV Robotics Control Hub** and FTC SDK.

 ---

 ## 🌍 Overview

-**HojeLB** is a Java-based TeleOp mode that enables precise manual control of a multifunctional robot built for environmental restoration and coordination tasks inspired by the *Eco Equilibrium 2025* challenge.
+**HojeLB3** is a Java-based TeleOp mode that enables manual control of a multifunctional robot built for the *FIRST Global Challenge 2025*.

-The code manages driving, intake, lifting, and balancing systems, allowing full mobility and mechanism control during competition matches.
+The program integrates multiple subsystems such as driving, intake, arm control, and servo manipulation, allowing smooth and efficient robot operation during the competition.

 ---